aws-samples/aws-redshift-spectrum-poc/README.md

 ### Steps:

 1. Create a bucket for each scenario that you want to test.
 For instance, if you decide to test the two scenarios described in the article, create two buckets like <my-unique_id>-redshift-spectrum-datastore-csv10 and <my-unique_id>-redshift-spectrum-datastore-parquet1 for housing the clickstream-csv10 and clickstream-parquet1 datasets respectively.
 2. Copy the public datasets over to your bucket.
+You must be an authenticated user to download this data set.
 In the example scenario, run these two commands using the AWS CLI with the appropriate permissions:

      - *aws s3 sync s3://redshift-spectrum-bigdata-blog-datasets/clickstream-csv10 s3://`<my-unique-id>`-redshift-spectrum-datastore-csv10*